nasa/cumulus/docs/data-cookbooks/setup.md

 ### Collections

 Collections are logical sets of data objects of the same data type and version.
+A collection provides contextual information used by Cumulus ingest.
 We have a few [test collections](https://github.com/nasa/cumulus/tree/master/example/data/collections) configured in Cumulus source for integration testing.
 Collections can be viewed, edited, added, and removed from the Cumulus dashboard under the "Collections" navigation tab.
 Additionally, they can be managed via the [collections api](https://nasa.github.io/cumulus-api/?language=Python#list-collections).

 The schema for collections can be found [here](https://github.com/nasa/cumulus/tree/master/packages/api/models/schemas.js) as the object assigned to `module.exports.collection` and tells us all about what values are expected, accepted, and required in a collection object (where required attribute keys are assigned as a string to the `required` attribute).